gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 2. 1 lap of center-lane driving on Track #1, driving in opposite direction
 3. 1 lap of center-lane driving on Track #2
 4. 1 lap of center-lane driving on Track #2, driving in opposite direction
-5. several instances of recovering from the left and right sides of the road (on Track #1)
+5. multiple recoveries from the left and right sides of the road (on Track #1)

 For details about how I created the training data, see the next section.